initstring/evil-ssdp/README.md

 essdp.py eth0
 ```

 You need to provide the network interface at a minimum.
 The interface is used for both the UDP SSDP interaction as well as hosting a web server for the XML files and phishing page.
-The port is used only for the web server and defaults to 8888.

-The tool will automatically inject an IMG tag into the phishing page using the IP of the interface you provide.
-To work with hashes, you'll need to launch an SMB server at that interface (like Impacket).
+The tool will automatically update an IMG tag in the phishing page using the IP of the interface you provide.
+To work with challenge/response, you'll need to launch an SMB server at that interface (like Impacket).
 This address can be customized with the `-s` option.

 Some example scenarios: